jetbrains-academy/rustlings-course/Recoverable & Unrecoverable Errors/Error Handling/Generic Data Types/task.md

     }
 ```

-##### Listing 10-9: Implementing a method named x on the Point<T> struct that will return a reference to the x field of type T
+##### Implementing a method named x on the Point<T> struct that will return a reference to the x field of type T

 Here, we’ve defined a method named `x` on `Point<T>` that returns a reference to the data in the field `x`.

 Note that we have to declare `T` just after `impl` so we can use it to specify that we’re implementing methods on the type `Point<T>`.
 By declaring `T` as a generic type after `impl`, Rust can identify that the type in the angle brackets in `Point` is a generic type rather than a concrete type.

 We could, for example, implement methods only on `Point<f32>` instances rather than on `Point<T>` instances with any generic type.
-In Listing 10-10 we use the concrete type `f32`, meaning we don’t declare any types after `impl`.
+In the following example we use the concrete type `f32`, meaning we don’t declare any types after `impl`.

 ```rust
     impl Point<f32> {